joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 And so on.

 ## NOT only people.
-But maintainability also.
+Maintainability also!

 **Maintainability** is also one of the great benefit when isolating the reason to change from each other.
 Having extracted the three different concerns from the `Employee` into three different classes: